mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

 ```

 Like the behaviour of sets, maps are functions of their keys: given the input
-of the key, they returns the corresponding value (or `nil` if there is no such
+of the key, they return the corresponding value (or `nil` if there is no such
 entry).
 This fits quite nicely with our original mathematical functions: the
 keys being the [domain][] and the values being the [codomain][].